You must have a HMO licence if you rent out property shared by 3 or more people who are not related to each other.

 - granting the licence will not result in an overprovision of HMOs in the area.

-Normally, a licence is valid for 5 years, but the council can decide to approve a licence for a shorter period of time if it believes this is appropriate.
+A typical licence is for 5 years.
+The council can decide to approve a licence for a shorter period of time if it believes this is appropriate.

 How to apply for a HMO licence